OGRECave/ogre-next/Docs/src/manual/hlms.md

 ### Automatic parameters {#HlmsTextureManagerAutomaticBatchingAutoParams}

-The packing algorithm uses multiple criteria to determine whether it should pack or not a texture:
+The packing algorithm uses multiple criteria to determine whether it should pack a texture or not:

 ```cpp
 /// Textures whose size are less or equal to minTextureSize